In Pandemic Downturn, Canada's Drive For Guaranteed Basic Income Picks Up Speed

 Replacing other programs

-Strong proponents argue that some benefits are worth sacrificing in order to guarantee a basic wage for all.
+Strong proponents argue that some benefits are worth sacrificing to guarantee a basic wage for all.

 "What a basic income will do is to replace some of the rather inefficient monetary transfers that we have in place," says Evelyn Forget, a health economist at the University of Manitoba and author of the book Basic Income for Canadians.
 She says "costly" and "bureaucratic" welfare programs may have to go, but health care and public education spending would remain intact.